A Zero to 101 Initiative

 As an integral component of MAPC’s municipal net zero playbook (currently under development), our climate zoning work will be added to this webpage as resources are developed.
 From case studies and templates to additional support for communities as they explore the use of zoning to require or encourage ultra low- and zero-carbon buildings.

 Check back on this page as we continue to add new materials on this subject!

 Adopting Climate Zoning

 On June 25, 2019, MAPC hosted a webinar on Climate Zoning.
 The webinar covered net zero planning and the tool that climate zoning poses and research based on work MAPC performed for the City of Somerville (funded by the MA Executive Office of Energy and Environmental Affairs and the Barr Foundation).
-Northeast Energy Efficiency Partnerships (NEEP) also presented on the webinar, featuring a report, that will be released soon, that includes case studies on green zoning.
+Northeast Energy Efficiency Partnerships (NEEP) also presented on the webinar, featuring a report, linked below, that includes case studies on green zoning.

 Somerville's Zoning Overhaul

 The City of Somerville is in the process of a zoning overhaul that would result in a new form-based zoning ordinance.
 Draft language for the new ordinance includes a Green Factor requirement and other measures characteristic of Climate Zoning.